 The Hungarian American Coalition is a 501(c)3 not-for-profit organization founded in 1991.
 Its mission is to identify and promote the interests of the Hungarian-American community.
 Its goals are:

 - To foster appreciation of Hungary’s history and culture;

 - To protect and preserve the human and minority rights and cultural heritage of Hungarians throughout the world;

 - To encourage educational and cultural interaction between the people of the U.S. and Hungary;

 - And to support democratic institutions and economic development in Hungary.

 Education and Culture

-- Provided a grant to Madach Posonium Publishers to support Hungarian culture in Slovakia.
+- Provided a grant to Madach Publishers of Bratislava, Slovakia, to support Hungarian culture in Slovakia.

-- Funded the 2006 Posonium Literary Awards, which was created in 2000 by Edith and John Lauer of Cleveland to foster and recognize Hungarian authors and artists for outstanding contributions to the cultural heritage of the Hungarian minority of Slovakia.
+- Funded the 2008 Posonium Literary Awards, established in 2000 by Edith and John Lauer of Cleveland to recognize the outstanding contributions of Hungarian authors and artists to the cultural heritage of the historic Hungarian community of Slovakia.

 - Operated an Office of Information in Washington, D.C. since 1991.